 How To Make Mary Berry No Bake Lemon Cheesecake

-- Prepare the tin: Lightly grease a 23cm (9-inch) round springform tin and line the base with a circle of baking parchment.
+- Prepare the tin: Lightly grease a 23cm (9-inch) round springform tin with a little extra butter and line the base with a circle of greaseproof paper.
+This makes it much easier to slide the cheesecake onto a serving plate later without the biscuit base sticking to the metal bottom.

-- Make the biscuit base: Place the digestive biscuits into a sealable plastic bag and crush them into fine crumbs with a rolling pin.
-Alternatively, pulse them in a food processor.
-Pour the crumbs into a bowl and stir in the melted butter until the mixture looks like damp sand.
+- Make the biscuit base: Place the digestive biscuits into a sealable plastic bag and crush them into fine crumbs using a heavy rolling pin.
+You can use a food processor if you want a faster result, but doing it by hand gives you better control over the texture.
+Pour the crumbs into a mixing bowl and stir in the melted butter until the mixture looks like damp sand and every crumb is coated.

-- Chill the base: Tip the buttery crumb mixture into the prepared tin.
-Press it down firmly and evenly over the base using the back of a metal spoon.
-Place the tin in the refrigerator to chill and firm up for at least 30 minutes.
+- Chill the base: Tip the buttery crumb mixture into the prepared tin and spread it out.
+Press it down firmly and evenly over the entire base using the back of a large metal spoon or the flat bottom of a glass.
+Place the tin in the refrigerator to chill and firm up for at least 30 minutes while you get on with the filling.

-- Add the condensed milk and lemon: Pour in the condensed milk and beat again until smooth.
-Add the grated lemon zest and the fresh lemon juice.
-As you whisk, you will notice the mixture begin to thicken.
-This is the acid from the lemon juice reacting with the dairy.
+- Add the condensed milk and lemon: Pour the condensed milk into the bowl and beat again until the mixture is well combined.
+Add the grated lemon zest and the fresh lemon juice, then continue whisking for a minute or two.
+You’ll notice the mixture starts to thicken almost immediately as the acid from the lemon juice reacts with the proteins in the dairy.
+This chemical reaction is what allows the cheesecake to set firmly in the fridge without the need for boiling or gelatin.

 Recipe Tips